s-ol/mmm/root/articles/mmmfs/ba_log/2019-10-29/text$markdown.md

-Today i implemented updating/saving content in the server, and bridged the feature to the client.
+Today I implemented updating/saving content in the server, and bridged the feature to the client.
 In the inspector there is now a `save changes` button that (attempts to) save the content on the server's filesystem \[[`4b8d9be`][4b8d9be]\].